-Description: This instruction is used to move data
+Description: This instruction is used to move data between W and one of the indirect wrap-around.

 Note: The INDFn registers are not physical registers.
 Any instruction that accesses an INDFn register actually accesses the register at the address specified by the FSRn.